oonqt/qEon/README.md

 Discord user is Reals#0001 if ya need somthing.

 Dev?
 If you are you can make new commands and dm me Reals#0001 and I might add them (if I do you will get full credit for the command)

+R.I.P the name rbot, qeon is better :)